emikes919/eddymikes_blog/_posts/2023-11-24-the-only-way-out-is-through.md

 In the entrepreneurship space, I’m a freshmen, a rookie, a n00b.

-I’ve learned a ton launching and growing Chowtime, but it’s hard to shake the feeling that I’m just scrambling around in the dark.
+I’ve learned a ton launching and growing [Chowtime!](https://www.linkedin.com/company/chowtime/){:target="_blank"}, but it’s hard to shake the feeling that I’m just scrambling around in the dark.

 Anxiety-inducing to say the least.

 I’m trying to minimize the risk of wasting one of those precious bullets by shining as much light on the landscape as possible.
 Reading, networking, observing trends, etc., and yet…

-**<u>The uncomfortable reality</u>**: **The most effective way to shine that light is by firing those very bullets.** By doing stuff.
+**<u>The uncomfortable reality</u>**: **The most effective way to shine that light is by firing those very bullets.**

+By doing stuff.
 By taking risk.
 By starting businesses.
 By firing and probably missing.

 Of course, I knew entrepreneurship and risk-taking are one in the same when I made the leap.
 But facing the reality of risk while you have a salary-paying job and while you’re going it alone are two very different things.